adiazQualogy/java9samples/README.md

 ## Java 9 React API

-###Run the ReactSample class and follow this instructions:
+### Run the ReactSample class main method via command line and follow these instructions:

 Type any text to add send it to the different subscribers.